omarzrien/Phoenix-Documentation/source/ch19_Support.rst

 The best method for contacting support is via our email (support@ctr-electronics.com).
 This allows for simple sharing of screenshots and supplemental file attachments.

-If seeking help troubleshooting hardware issues, please answer the questions under "Warrenty" inside the "Support Request form".
+If seeking help troubleshooting hardware issues, please answer the questions under "Warranty" inside the "Support Request form".

 To resolve your issue in an expedient fashion, we need the following: